Saradora/ScanTweaks/README.md

 ### Host only features

-- Fixed the Apparatice price not being set properly and "???" being displayed
+- Fixed the Apparatice price not being set properly (by default ranges from $50 to $140).
+- Fixed the Apparatice displaying "???" instead of its price.

 ## Compatibility